Portavita/portavita.github.io/_posts/2018-10-31-blog_A_JSON_use_case_comparison_between_PostgreSQL_and_MongoDB.markdown

 Of course we are willingly not taking into consideration a very wide range of decisional aspects like the easiness of writing a query, the possibility to use Postgres extensions, the possibility to read from secondary on Postgres, or use sharding (Postgres and Mongo), table partitioning (Postgres) or maybe decouple some fields for our JSON data and insert it on a Postgres column of our JSON table.

 Today’s comparison is only based on a few simple parameters and that’s it.

 It is restrictive and not complete?
 Probably yes.
-But the problem is complex and if we dive in the specific, then every case you might have would be peculiar.
+But the problem is complex and if we dive in the specific, then every case you might face would be peculiar.

 About how data was indexed, something worth noticing, is that we used a generic index on 'data' for Postgres which takes a lot of space but also is a kind of silver bullet because it covers a lot of use cases (the whole data is in there).